 Portland Oregon Landscape and Tree Care

-This image below is an illustration showing how soil particles are different sizes.
+This image is an illustration representing soil particles of different sizes.
 The small red particles represent clay: the smallest particles.
-The angular gold particles represent silt; the next size up.
+The angular gold particles represent silt, the next size up.
 And the single large piece represents a piece of sand, the largest of the 3 kinds.
-In reality, the proportion is vastly different.
-Clay, comparative to sand, is much much smaller.
-And sand, comparative to clay, is enormously bigger.
-The biggest individual sand particles can cover hundreds of clay particles.
+In reality, the size comparison is vastly different.
+Clay, comparative to sand is exceedingly smaller than I can convey here.
+Sand is enormously bigger than clay.
+The biggest individual sand particle (just one) can cover hundreds of clay particles.

 soil care particles